ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-If you're like most ZeroMQ users, at this stage your mind is starting to think, “What kind of evil stuff can I do if I plug random socket types into the proxy?”
-The short answer is: try it and work out what is happening.
-In practice, you would usually stick to ROUTER/DEALER, XSUB/XPUB, or PULL/PUSH.
+If you're like most ZeroMQ users, at this stage your mind is starting to think, "What kind of evil stuff can I do if I plug random socket types into the proxy?"
+The short answer is: try it and work out what is happening. *In practice, you would usually stick to ROUTER/DEALER, XSUB/XPUB, or PULL/PUSH.*

 #### Transport Bridging

-A frequent request from ZeroMQ users is, “How do I connect my ZeroMQ network with technology X?” where X is some other networking or messaging technology.
+A frequent request from ZeroMQ users is, "How do I connect my ZeroMQ network with technology X?" where X is some other networking or messaging technology.

 ![](./pics/zmq/fig18.png)

-The simple answer is to build a bridge.
-A bridge is a small application that speaks one protocol at one socket, and converts to/from a second protocol at another socket.
-A protocol interpreter, if you like.
+The simple answer is to build a bridge. *A bridge is a small application that speaks one protocol at one socket, and converts to/from a second protocol at another socket.* A protocol interpreter, if you like.
 A common bridging problem in ZeroMQ is to bridge two transports or networks.

 As an example, we're going to write a little proxy that sits in between a publisher and a set of subscribers, bridging two networks.
-The frontend socket (SUB) faces the internal network where the weather server is sitting, and the backend (PUB) faces subscribers on the external network.
-It subscribes to the weather service on the frontend socket, and republishes its data on the backend socket.
+The frontend socket (SUB) faces the internal network where the weather server is sitting, and the backend (PUB) faces subscribers on the external network. *It subscribes to the weather service on the frontend socket, and republishes its data on the backend socket.*

 ```c++
 //